grafana/faro-web-sdk/packages/transport-batch/README.md

 The Batch Transports is only responsible to do the batching logic.
 To send the batch of signals you need to add a transport which supports to send a list of signals!

-Note:<br />
+Note:\
 Currently the only Transport which supports batching is the `OtlpHttpTransport`.
 Others will follow soon.

 With the second parameter you can customize:

 - The number of signals which should be included in a batch.
 Default is 50 signals.
 - The time window after which the batch should be send.
 If set to 0, this functionality is turned of.
   Not that the timer will win over the count!
 Means items will forcefully send after `batchSendTimeout` independent from the signal count.